csxiera/PGx-Imputation-Analysis/README.md

 | `raw`              | Original GWAS Data, GRCh37                          |
 | `reference_genomes`| Human Reference Genomes                             |

-**Note:** Original thesis used 1000G build 37.
-Programs have been updated to use 1000G build 38
+**Note:** For 1000 Genomes, GRCh37 data was used in the original thesis.
+Programs have been updated to use GRCh38 data.

 Both `PGx-Data` and `PGx-Imputation-Analysis` directories must be in the same main/home folder